Any questions? Contact us

 The best place to live in France as a student depends on your lifestyle, budget, and preferences.
 Big cities offer convenience and opportunities, while smaller towns provide a quieter pace and lower costs.
 Consider climate, transport, and living expenses when deciding.

-Read our city guide on how to choose the best city to live and study in France
+Read our city guide on how to choose the best city.

 Which cities in France have the best weather for students?